bing4chem/CatScore/README.md

 # CatScore

 This repo provides code for "CatScore: Automatic Evaluation of Catalyst Design" by Bing Yan.
 This repo is based off [T5Chem](https://github.com/HelloJocelynLu/t5chem) by Jieyu Lu and Yingkai Zhang.
+Note that this repo can be found at https://github.com/bing4chem/CatScore.

 ## Dependencies